neelavarshad/vm-workshop/Labs/Lab1 - Partner Center Setup/README.md

 <br />

 ### Properties
-You will now navigate to the Properties page by Selecting the Properties tab on the left.
+You will now navigate to the Properties page by selecting the Properties tab on the left.

 #### Categories

 You must select at least one category for your offer.
-The selected category determines where your offer will be published.
-It can be either Azure Marketplace or AppSource or both.
+Virtual machine offers always appear under the Compute category in Azure Marketplace.
 For this lab we will be selecting the below configurations.

 1. Click the **+ Categories** link.
-1. In the left dropdown, select **Developer Tools**.
+1. In the left dropdown, select **Compute**.
-1. In the right dropdown, select **Developer Service**.
+1. In the right dropdown, select **Application Infrastructure**.

 #### Legal
 We will be using the Microsoft Standard Contract for this lab.
 You may choose differently when you are publishing to the prod environment.